McCorkle Family Roots

 exposure and disease.
 Samuel also enlisted in October, 1776 and served

 three terms of duty until 1781.
-John died in 1814, but his son wrote
+John does not seem to have submitted a

 that John was present at the surrender of Cornwallis at Yorktown.
 Sarah